rovait/BringgHW/README.md

   If there would be, I would just send filtered groups list to the method in section C :)) and it would also work.

 And NO, I was not able to solve the B section by myself, in terms of logical solution.
-I’ve found some solution of a similar type on the internet and adapted ot to my needs.
+I’ve found some solution of a similar type on the internet and adapted it to my needs.

 # testNG
 There are many testNG related improvements for sure (I’ve never used it before).